lewisclark/glua-steal/README.md

 ### Lua Loader (Load Before Autorun)

-Place your own lua code in your [gluasteal directory](#The-gluasteal-Directory), in a file named gluasteal.lua This file is executed in its own environment, not in \_G.
+Place your Lua code in your [gluasteal directory](#The-gluasteal-Directory), in a file named gluasteal.lua This file is executed in its own environment, not in \_G.
 You are still able to access everything stored in \_G.

-This file will be executed every time a Garry's Mod lua script is about to be run.
+This file will be executed every time a Garry's Mod Lua script is about to be executed.
 You can return false to stop the current file (gluasteal.SCRIPT) from being executed.

 ```lua
 -- All scripts with the string 'derma' in their name will be blocked from executing